ConstanzaSchibber/lipstick_color_extraction/README.md

-# Project: Identifying Makeup Color from Images
+# Project: Advancing Makeup Color Matching with ML and Multimodal LLM: From Color Identification in Images to User-Focused App

 **tl;dr:**